New distribution capability (ndc)

 If you have a stake in your company’s managed travel program, no matter what answer you chose – though we personally vote for (C) – we invite you to read this briefing.
-We’ll help you untangle the complexity behind getting the airline fares (and ancillary content and full service and traveler tracking and data storage and analytics) your travelers and your program rely on – and share what BCD Travel is doing to help our clients navigate those challenges.
+We’ll help you untangle the complexity behind getting the airline fares (and ancillary content, full service, traveler tracking, and data storage and analytics) your travelers and your program rely on – and share what BCD Travel is doing to help our clients navigate those challenges.

 What is New Distribution Capability (NDC)?

-The extraordinary impact of the coronavirus pandemic on travel has diverted attention and diminished resources dedicated to NDC across the sector.
+The coronavirus pandemic diverted attention and diminished resources dedicated to NDC across the sector.
 But BCD has nonetheless made significant progress in executing agreements and developing our platforms and underlying technology architecture to provide solutions for access to the increasingly fragmented air content market of the future.

 Distribution disruption isn’t new

 Changes in distribution aren’t a new phenomenon.
 We’ve been active in shaping distribution for many years: Consider what TMCs have done to address the emergence low – cost carriers (LCCs), direct hotel distribution, hotel booking agencies (HBAs), car rental and technology aggregators, metasearch engines and more.
 That said, there’s no doubt that disruption in travel distribution is accelerating.